warp-build/warp/ROADMAP.md

 - [ ] Could we just use the Lumen Erlang/Core->BEAM compiler instead?

+- [ ] Rewriting in Erlang and compiling to a binary may be possible with either Lumen or Caramel -- parallelism with Caramel would be trickier until OCaml multicore!

 ### Distribution

-- [ ] Cross-compile crane for several architectures
+...